Mathieu de Montmorency: French Revolution

+First French Empire

-In 1803 he again joined the Coppet group; he accompanied her to Paris.
-In August 1811 he traveled with De Staël in Switzerland.
+In 1799, the Consulate seized power in a military coup led by Napoleon Bonaparte.
+In 1803, he again joined the Coppet group and accompanied de Staël to Paris.
+In May 1804, Napoleon was granted the title Emperor of the French by the French Sénat conservateur, which ended the French Consulate and began the French First Republic.
+In August 1811, he traveled with de Staël in Switzerland.
 François-Emmanuel Guignard, De Montmorency, Mme Récamier were exiled by Napoleon.

+Napoleon's army won victories in the War of the Third Coalition against Austria, Prussia, Russia, Britain, and allied states.
+French dominance was reaffirmed during the War of the Fourth Coalition, before Napoleon's final defeat at the Battle of Waterloo in 1815.

+Bourbon Restoration

-At the beginning of the Bourbon Restoration, he was promoted to the rank of maréchal de camp, but in March 1815 (at beginning of the Hundred Days) he accompanied Marie Thérèse of France from Bordeaux to London and met with Louis XVIII in Ghent who was forced to flee.
+At the beginning of the Bourbon Restoration, he was promoted to the rank of maréchal de camp, but in March 1815, (at beginning of the Hundred Days) he accompanied Marie Thérèse of France from Bordeaux to London and met with Louis XVIII in Ghent, who was forced to flee.
 After the Battle of Waterloo and the final defeat of Napoleon, he was made a peer of France and received the title of Vicomte de Montmorency-Laval.
 He was instrumental in convincing Armand-Emmanuel du Plessis, Duc de Richelieu to replace his former friend and former Bonapartist Charles Maurice de Talleyrand-Périgord as the new Prime Minister of France.
+In 1817, Montmorency bought Vallée-aux-Loups from his friend Chateaubriand.

-Known for strong reactionary, ultramontane, and Ultra-royalist views, Felicite became the French minister of foreign affairs under Jean-Baptiste Guillaume Joseph, comte de Villèle in December 1821.
-He recommended armed intervention in Spain, to restore Ferdinand VII, at the Congress of Verona in October 1822.
+Known for strong reactionary, ultramontane, and Ultra-royalist views, Felicite became the French Minister of Foreign Affairs under Jean-Baptiste Guillaume Joseph, comte de Villèle in December 1821.
+He recommended armed intervention in Spain to restore Ferdinand VII at the Congress of Verona in October 1822.
 However, he resigned his post in December, being compensated by the title of Duc de Montmorency-Laval and the cross of the Legion of Honour soon after.